Khaloyyy/khaloy_portfolio/README.md

-# portfolio
+# Khaloyss portfolio

-A new Flutter project.
+A simple web based portfolio application showcasing the skills and Personality of Khaloy

 ## Getting Started